 EOLPodcast

 Links mentioned in this episode:

 If you enjoy this content please share it with others and consider leaving a review on iTunes.
-Thanks again to all supporters on my page at Patreon.com/eolu, especially to Jan Wessel for increasing your pledge!
-Also thank you to Thilda Zorn for your Paypal donation and Bob Hoffman for buying me a coffee!
-Your contributions make all the difference.
+Thanks again to all supporters on my page at Patreon.com/eolu, to Simply Celebrate for donating on Paypal and thanks (again) to Robin Bissell for buying me 3 cups of coffee!
+Your contributions make all the difference and ensure this podcast stays ad-free.

+EOLPodcast